hannobraun/caterpillar/README.md

 ## Status

+There's a very basic language, and a [very basic game](games/snake/snake.capi) implemented in it.
+So far, not much thought has been given to using Caterpillar outside of this specific scenario.
+If you want to experiment with it, your best bet is to clone this repository and play around with what's already here.

+Interactive programming is currently being implemented (it was already present in a [previous prototype](archive/prototypes/07/)).
+Right now, the most basic cases work, but most changes will result in undefined behavior.
+Fixing this is an ongoing process.

-Caterpillar is still early-stage and experimental.
-It can hardly be called a programming language right now.
-Development is focused on creating a basic solution for one use case (game development) on one platform (browsers).
+The other part of the goal, bringing the interactive development experience to many places, is _not_ being worked on yet.
+Right now, the focus is to create a basic solution for a single use case (game development) on a single platform (browsers).

 You can keep up with the project by reading my [daily thoughts], which include development updates.